imamrbbn/AiChat/README.md

 # Movies App

 Web application to search for movies and save them to favorites.
-The purpose of the project is to create a movie application using React JS with Single-page application (SPA) concept, optimized for the web interface and responsive, use SPA concets, to help users easily search for movies on the web.
+The purpose of the project is to create a movie application using React JS with Single-page application (SPA) concept, optimized for the web interface and responsive, to help users easily search for movies on the web.
 It is displayed with a search page and a favorites page, launches a details screen whenever a particular movie is selected, allowing the user to save favorites.
 This application fetches movie information using omdbapi.com web API.

 ## Getting Started